Lysagxra/EHentaiDownloader/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is (please write in English).

 **Environment (please complete the following information):**
  - OS: [e.g. Windows]